guettli/not-solved-yet/README.md

 --------------------

 A [Statistical Profiler](https://en.wikipedia.org/wiki/Profiling_(computer_programming)#Statistical_profilers) like new relic, but open source.
 There are tools (for example [py-spy](https://github.com/benfred/py-spy) and [speedscope](https://github.com/jlfwong/speedscope)) but up to now there is no framework which works for several langnuages.
+Maybe [Parca](//parca.dev) will solve this.

 Maybe [Jaeger](https://github.com/jaegertracing/jaeger) could get used.
 But up to now Jaeger does only create traces for the service calls, not the method calls of an application.